Andre Agassi: 1986–1989: World number 3 as a teenager

-1990–1991: First Grand Slam finals
+1990–1991: First major final

 He began the 1990s with a series of near-misses.
 He reached his first Grand Slam final in 1990 at the French Open, where he was favored before losing in four sets to Andrés Gómez, which he later attributed in his book to worrying about his wig falling off during the match.
 He reached his second Grand Slam final of the year at the US Open, defeating defending champion Boris Becker in the semi-finals.
 His opponent in the final was Pete Sampras; a year earlier, Agassi had crushed Sampras, after which time he told his coach that he felt bad for Sampras because he was never going to make it as a pro.
 Agassi lost the US Open final to Sampras in three sets.
 The Agassi-Sampras rivalry would evolve into the biggest rivalry in tennis over the next decade+.
 Agassi ended 1990 on a high note as he helped the United States win its first Davis Cup in 8 years on home soil against Australia (3–2) and won his only Tennis Masters Cup, beating reigning Wimbledon champion Stefan Edberg in the final.
 He ended the year ranked 4.

 In 1991, Agassi reached his second consecutive French Open final, where he faced fellow Bollettieri Academy alumnus Courier.
 Courier emerged the victor in a five-set final.
 The Las Vegan was a set and 3–1 up when came the rain.
 The rain delay proved to be a confidence builder for Courier.
 Agassi decided to play at Wimbledon in 1991, leading to weeks of speculation in the media about the clothes he would wear.
 He eventually emerged for the first round in a completely white outfit.
 He reached the quarterfinals on that occasion, losing in five sets to David Wheaton.
 He ended the year ranked 10.